trupti-K-ghenand/PRODIGY_CS_02/README.md

 # 🖼️ Image Encryption Tool using Pixel Manipulation

 ## 📜 Overview
-This project implements a simple image encryption and decryption tool using pixel manipulation.
+This program implements a simple image encryption and decryption tool using pixel manipulation.
 The tool allows users to load an image, apply encryption by swapping pixel values based on a user-provided key, and then decrypt the image using the same key.